 24. "Homeward Bound: The Incredible Journey" made its official debut on February 3, 1993.

-25. The cross-country animal odyssey is now a quarter of a century old.
+25. The cross-country animal odyssey is now more than a quarter of a century old.
 The original release date was February 12, 1993.

 How many of these "Homeward Bound" fun facts did you already know?
-Let us know in the comments.
+Let us know on the Wide Open Pets Facebook page.

 All images via IMDB